-1.2 Impact of COVID-19 Pandemic on the Group's Business
+1.2 Continuing Impact of COVID-19 Pandemic on the Group's Business

-The COVID-19 pandemic started to become widespread in the Philippines in early March 2020.
+The COVID-19 pandemic started to become widespread in the Philippines in early March 2020 and its impact has been continuing until the date of the approval of these financial statements.
 The measures taken by the government to contain the virus have affected economic conditions and the Group's business operations.

-The following are the impact of the COVID-19 pandemic to the Group's business:
+In 2021 and 2020, the Group has taken the following measures to mitigate the adverse effects of the COVID-19 pandemic to the Group's business: